 If we examine the objectives of Shariah, we can extract a common theme from them, which is the removal of Zulm or injustice from society.

-This is done by ensuring that the financing is done adhering to the principles of Shariah, for example, ensuring that the institutions are dealing with financial products that do not contain any of the prohibited features.
+We do this by requiring that all financing complies with Shariah law, for example, ensuring that the institutions are dealing with financial products that do not contain any of the prohibited features.

 This makes the Islamic financial system somewhat different from capitalism.